Inspire Education's news

 It is recommended that you start this course today rather than waiting for the TAE40116.
 The credits you will gain from the TAE40110 will reduce the amount of units you have to study if you decide to study the TAE40116 in the future.

 Studying the Cert IV TAE now means you will gain your qualification sooner.
 You can advance your career right away instead of missing out on job opportunities just because you decided to start the course from scratch several months from now.
+You can then go through a TAE40110 upgrade to the TAE40116 later on.

 Your Cert IV TAE is still valid and you are still a qualified trainer and assessor, but you will need to add new units to your certificate to gain the latest qualification.

 You can continue delivering training in your workplace or organisation, or in TAFEs and RTOs since the 2015 Standards for RTOs state that the required qualification is the “TAE40110 Certificate IV in Training and Assessment, or its successor.”
+However, by 1 April 2019, you will need to have completed two additional units to maintain your status as a qualified trainer.
+See Licensing and Regulatory Information for more details.

 All vocational education and training certificates, diplomas, and other courses are constantly updated or upgraded to meet the current needs of the industry.